cyrus-/jsoo_hello/README.md

     > eval `opam config env`
     ```

-  - We can now install Js_of_ocaml and tyxml.
+  - We can now install Js_of_ocaml and tyxml, including optional dependencies.

     ```sh
-    > opam install deriving js_of_ocaml tyxml
+    > opam install js_of_ocaml tyxml deriving ppx_deriving reactiveData
     ```

   - To make sure you have the latest version, ask `opam` to upgrade the packages if needed: